ReganRyanNZ/tailfire-recipes/readme.md

 - Review recipes and their ingredient ratios
 - Take pics for presenting on the page, as well as thumbnails for navigation in the homescreen
 - Multiply servings tool
-- Back button is overlapping long h1s
+- Nav tiles need padding for long titles